 Celebrating NESEA Leaders

 Each year, the NESEA community comes together to honor and celebrate the contributions individuals have made to the organization.
-After an open call for nominations, two committees of NESEA Members vote to recognize one emerging leader and one distinguished servant.
+After an open call for nominations, committees of NESEA Members vote to recognize the contributions and service of the new recipients.
 NESEA’s awards represent the richness of talent in our community, honor our history, and celebrate our future.
-The recipients of the 2021 awards will announced in April and the awards will be presented during NESEA Night on May 6.

 Kate Goldstein Emerging Leader Award

 Elizabeth Engoren is a Senior Energy Engineer and Business Development Associate at EN-POWER GROUP, a full-service energy engineering firm.
-Elizabeth is passionate about bringing together industry stakeholders to learn from each other, fostering inclusivity, and expanding the building community.
-Read more...
+Elizabeth is passionate about bringing together building industry stakeholders to learn from each other, fostering inclusivity, and expanding the building community – all of which made supporting NESEA’s mission a natural fit.
+Congratulate Elizabeth!

 Distinguished Service Award